PGR international placements

 Collaborate internationally, build your networks, and gain skills and practical experience by completing a placement abroad.
 Develop your understanding of different work contexts and build skills to equip you to achieve your goals.

-There are 2 provisions for PGR international placements:
+There are two provisions for PGR international placements:

 1. Placements to support your research and that form part of your doctorate